rodrisilvamd/Ase-exporter-addon-Blender/README.md

 - *io_export_ase -RSmod.Error:

-       Mesh must have at least one applied material.A material need to be assigned.
+       Mesh must have at least one applied material.
+A material need to be assigned.

 - *IndexError: bpy_prop_collection[index]: index 0 out of range, size 0

       Material slot has one mesh without assigned material.
-Get a material for the mesh or meshes before trying to export it again.
+Get a material for each mesh or meshes before trying to export.

 ## Notes
 I'm not a phython expert.
 This upgrade took me a lot of time trying to learn a new language.
 The script works as long as the necessary requirements are met.